nicolasjhampton/python_tutorial_game_project/blog/step1.md

 ```

 Again, I'm still not sure if all of this works (later, I'll
-be sure this doesn't work at all).
+be sure that this still doesn't work).
 I haven't run anything yet.
 But from here I can already see the syntax for creating a User
 was incorrect because the ```create_user``` method will be a property
 of the User model.